 4 Amuoc LED Tactical Flashlight S1000

-This tactical flashlight boasts an impressive 1000 lumens and for a flashlight that’s under $10, this has to be included in our top 5 as the best budget tactical flashlight on the market today.
+This tactical flashlight boasts an impressive 1000 lumens and for a flashlight that’s under $10, this has to be included in our top 5 as the best affordable tactical flashlight on the market today.
+With 5 modes, high, medium, low, strobe, and SOS, this is a handy flashlight to have in every bag and compartment around your home and car.

 I found the focus zoom came in handy, especially during the evening dog walks and it was so simple to adjust, simply by pulling the top away from the base.
+This super lightweight piece weighs under 2 ounces, has a sleek design, and comes with a handy strap.

-I’ve found this flashlight to be very similar to some of the others on our list, with its water resistance, and lightweight specification but the main feature of this flashlight has got to be the price.
+It is also very similar to some of the others on our list, with its water resistance, and lightweight specification but the main feature of this flashlight has got to be the price.
 With value for money in mind, the performance is good, and it’s certainly bright, but it’s probably one of the least tactical looking flashlights I’ve seen.

 It has some grip points around the base of the flashlight, and a slight tactical bezel, but perhaps not the sturdiest.
 It does however have an anti-roll around the top half of the flashlight, which is a key feature of tactical flashlights.